Analog vs Digital Mammography Systems

 It captures the X-ray beams on film cassettes, and the outcome is a film showing the breast from different angles, which can be examined on film or translated by a CR to a digital image.

-Contrary to this, digital mammography captures X-ray beams on a digital detector.
+On the other hand, a digital mammography machine captures X-ray beams on a digital detector.
 This detector then converts the X-ray beams into electronic signals, which are transferred to a computer.

 For instance – magnifying, masking of light, inverting (negative of the image), and comparing them to previously obtained mammograms.